graham-evans/AISandbox-Server/documentation/legacy/index.md

 # Legacy code - version 1.2.1

-The original version of the AI Sandbox featured a REST based protocol and a client application.
+The original AI Sandbox featured a REST based protocol and a "client" application.
 The sandbox app called out to a REST server API (which you developed), this made it easy for developers who were used to server-side programming and Swagger specifications, to start their AI journey.